 For more information about breast reconstruction at Virginia Mason and other resources, please call (206) 223-6831.

 - Experience — Virginia Mason plastic surgeons James Schlenker, MD, and Alexandra Schmidek, MD, are board certified by the American Board of Plastic Surgery.
-With team member Simone W. Kantola, MD, they have performed hundreds of breast reconstructions following mastectomy and have more than 35 years of combined experience.
+They have performed hundreds of breast reconstructions following mastectomy and have more than 35 years of combined experience.
 Meet the breast reconstruction surgery team.

 - Expertise — The ability to perform microvascular surgery, the art of reconnecting tiny veins in natural tissue, is a level of skill achieved by only a few surgeons in the region.
 Working as a team, our plastic surgeons offer a unique combination of microsurgical techniques and expert plastic reconstructive surgery to give patients the most choices for modern breast reconstruction.